yalmip/yalmip.github.io/_posts/inside/2021-05-13-debuggingnonsymmetricsquare.md

 ## It is not a mistake!

 Sometimes you want to add elementwise constraints on a square full matrix.
-To avoid this warning you have to make it into a vector constraint such as
+To avoid this warning you have to make it into a non-square constraint such as

 ````matlab
 Model = [A(:) >= B(:)]